The efficiently Cheap & Professional way of writing your Will

 Yup, Online Will Writing Services.
 It’s actually a thing.

 It’s the newest and easiest way of making a legally binding will with in minutes (or there abouts) for a lot less money than your average local solicitor.
 Maybe it’s the perfect solution for the one in two UK adults that don’t have a will!

-This is officially the third blog post I’ve written about wills.
-That may not seem like a towering amount, but when you consider that this IS a property/landlord related blog, there’s only so much reason I’d need to keep dragging up my own death before people will start wondering what is wrong with me!
+This will officially be the second blog post I’ve written about Wills.
+That may not seem like a towering amount, but when you consider that this IS a property/landlord related blog, there’s only so many reasons to keep dragging up my own demise before people will start wondering what is wrong with me!